Ailurus1/compression-experiments/README.md

 To run MMLU we used [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) project
 Due to extremely long duration of benchmark evaluation we truncated each task to 12 sapmles per task so there are 2736 prompts in total
 For calibration we used dataset open_platypus
+For training we used [this dataset](https://people.eecs.berkeley.edu/~hendrycks/data.tar) for MMLU from the auxiliary_train split.

+The work was done by Ilya Kozulin, Ilya Kostylev.
+24IAD-2

 ## How to reproduce